Admission

 Final Selection

 Applicants in Graphic Design Applicants should prepare a portfolio of their work in any or all of these areas: graphic design print work, environmental design, broadcast/video graphics, letterform design, interactive media, and other related projects in the visual arts.
 Applicants are encouraged to present bodies of work that demonstrate special areas of interest.
 Academic or research papers may also be submitted in support of the application.
-For two year program applicants at least 12 examples of work and for the preliminary program at least 10 examples of work will be presented at interview.
+For two year program applicants at least twelve examples of work and for the preliminary program at least ten examples of work will be presented at interview.
 Detailed instructions will be included in the invitation to interview.

 Applicants in Painting/Printmaking Applicants should submit no more than four artworks and four drawings, studies, graphic works, or videos (these are not required to be pieces that were in your application portfolio) as well as prepare a PDF of these works and provide them to the admissions committee.
 Detailed instructions will be included in the invitation to interview.